Shimotakaido, Tokyo

 The Setagaya line, a photogenic, 2-car street level train also travels between Shimotakaido and Sangenjaya stations.

-Shimotakaido centers around it's main street, or Shimotakaido Shōtengai, which travels east-west.
+The area is centered around its main street, Shimotakaido Shōtengai, which travels east-west.
 It’s painted green and is right outside of the station, so you can’t miss it.

-Almost everything is either on this street or a block from it, so everything is really convenient.
+Almost everything is either on this street or a block or so from it, making everything really convenient.
 There are cafes, small outdoor markets, bars, convenience stores and a 24-hour supermarket - everything that makes for an easy place to live in.

 Shimotakaido Ekimae Ichiba